The New Balance running shoe assortment is a lot more than skin deep.

 If you scratch the surface made of the Fresh Foam and FuelCell collections, you’ll discover many affordable products hiding in plain sight.

-Here’s a trend which we’ve observed over the last couple of years; New Balance is gradually phasing its numbered models into obsolescence and replacing that with a new generation of Fresh Foam-based footwear.
+Here’s a trend that we’ve observed over the last couple of years; New Balance is gradually phasing its numbered models into obsolescence and replacing that with a new generation of Fresh Foam-based footwear.

 Also, modern ‘athleisure’ silhouettes are making their way into this price-segment.
 These shoes aren’t meant for serious performance running but rather have a general, multi-purpose design intent.

-You can, of course, use them for running as long as it isn’t anything hardcore.
+You can, of course, use them for running as long as the workouts aren’t demanding.
 During your downtime, these leisure-performance crossovers make for comfortable daily-wear footwear.